Researcher / analyst

-The Bank of England PhD Internship Programme offers an invaluable opportunity to experience economic analysis, policy, and research at the highest level at a leading central bank.
-Our research agenda is designed to address the fundamental issues facing central banks today, and we offer a unique experience for researchers interested in these questions as we house monetary, macroprudential, and microprudential policy functions under one roof.
-We are looking for PhD students who are enthusiastic about contributing to our research agenda, and to help shape the Bank’s policies in the years ahead.
+The Bank of England PhD Internship Programme offers an invaluable opportunity to experience and contribute to economic analysis, policymaking and research, at a leading central bank.
+We are looking for PhD students with a desire to carry out innovative, policy‐relevant research, contribute to our research agenda and help shape the Bank’s policies in the years ahead.

 We offer a daily rate of £100 per day and pro rata holiday entitlement, based on 25 days per annum.
-Candidates who do not live in London will also receive an accommodation allowance of £100 per week during their stay.
-Overseas candidates will be reimbursed for an economy class return flight to London.
+This role is open to flexible working patterns, which can include time working remotely, though you will need to be based in the UK during your internship.
+Candidates who do not live in London will also receive an accommodation allowance of £100 per week during their stay, and overseas candidates will be reimbursed for an economy‐class return flight to London.

 The Bank is fully committed to having a diverse and inclusive working environment: we want the best people to work for us and we want our workplace to be inclusive.
 We value all forms of diversity, including but not limited to age, disability, ethnicity, gender, gender identity, race, religion and sexual orientation.
 We are also committed to making workplace adjustments for all of our employees as needed, and for candidates throughout all stages of the selection process.
 We are a member of the Disability Confident scheme; if you wish to apply under this scheme, please check the box in the ‘Candidate Personal Information’ under the ‘Disability Confident Scheme’ section of the